Rice University, Humanities Research Center

 |Location:||Texas, United States|

-This position is for July 1, 2019 through June 30, 2020.
+This position is for July 1, 2020 through June 30, 2021.
 It is a full-time, benefits eligible, one-year appointment, renewable for a second year.
-Fellow will receive an annual salary of $55,000 and a $3,000 allowance for research and/or relocation to Houston.
+The fellow will receive an annual salary of $55,000 and a $3,000 allowance for research and/or relocation to Houston.